Kretzschmaria deusta: Habitat and ecology

-K. deusta infection caused the rot of this Beech tree.
+K. deusta infection caused the rot of this beech tree.

 K. deusta is found in temperate regions of the Northern Hemisphere on broad-leaved trees.
 It is also found in Argentina, South Africa, and Australia.

 It inhabits living hardwood trees including, but not limited to, European beech (Fagus sylvatica), American beech (Fagus grandifolia), sugar maple (Acer saccharum), red maple (Acer rubrum), norway maple (Acer platanoides), oaks (Quercus), hackberry (Celtis), linden (Tilia), elm (Ulmus), and other hardwoods.
 The most probably colonization strategy of K. deusta is heart rot invasion.
 The initial colonization occurs through injuries to lower stems and/or roots of living trees, or through root contact with infected trees.
 It causes a soft rot, initially and preferentially degrading cellulose and ultimately breaking down both cellulose and lignin.
 The fungus continues to decay wood after the host tree has died, making K. deusta a facultative parasite.

-Treatment
+Treatment and prognosis

 Studies show the possibility of a Trichoderma species being used as a biocontrol agent against the fungal pathogen.
 Otherwise, there is no designated treatment for K. deusta once it has infected its host.
 Once established, the infection is terminal for the tree.
 It can result in sudden breakage in otherwise apparently healthy trees, with visually healthy crowns.
-This can result in hazardous trees in public settings near roadways, trails, or buildings.
-Therefore, the recommended treatment would be to fell trees in areas that may be hazardous and to avoid using the infected plant material as mulch.
+This can result in less than acceptable risk from hazardous trees in higer target (particularly public) settings near roadways, trails, or buildings.
+Therefore, the recommended treatment would be to remove or significantly reduce the height of trees in higher occupancy areas or within falling distance of structures and to avoid using the infected plant material as mulch.